ikurtz/ikurtz.github.io/README.md

 > [!IMPORTANT]
 > The CloudBees Pipeline Explorer only supports **Pipeline** builds that start after the plugin is installed and enabled.
 Beginning with CloudBees CI version 2.401.3.3 and higher, the plugin is automatically installed and enabled.

+## Navigating the CloudBees Pipeline Explorer

+Navigate to the **workspace-caching-demo > `maven-pipeline-explorer`** Pipeline and click **Build Now** and then navigate to the **CloudBees Pipeline Explorer** for the latest Build.

+For the Pipeline we just ran, we have multiple parallel stages as well as a `Build` stage at the end which will build a simple maven application.
+The **Filter by tree view** gives developers a visualization that is easy to understand.
+Whereas, in the past you have only the Console Output, which presents several constraints:

+- The Console Output provides a linear and textual representation of a pipeline execution, making it challening to quickly identify and isolate issues in complex and multifaceted pipelines.
+- The Console Output lacks helpful visual cues and aids.
+- Large-scale projects with extensive logs may experience performance degredation, causing delays in troubleshooting and potentially software delivery.

+As CI/CD pipelines grow in complexity, alongside your organization ... relying solely on the Console Output becomes extremely inefficient, making solutions like the **CloudBees Pipeline Explorer** very powerful.